Integrality of twisted L-values of elliptic curves: Integrality of modular symbols

 If $\Delta$ is not a square, then Corollary~\ref{delta_cor} shows that $P_r$ has to be $O$ and hence~$\lambda(r)\in\Lambda$. \end{proof}

 We recall here that one can use the modular parametrisation $\varphi_0$ to prove the following, as per our comment after Lemma~\ref{pr_lem}.

 \begin{prop} Let $E/\QQ$ be a semistable $X_0$-optimal elliptic curve with no non-trivial torsion point defined over~$\QQ$.
 Then~$[r]^\pm \in \tfrac{1}{2}\ZZ$ for all~$r\in\QQ$. \end{prop} \begin{proof} The Manin constant conjecture $c_0=1$ for $E$ is known in the semistable case by~\cite{ces}.
-All points $P^0_r=\varphi_0(r)$ must be defined over $\QQ$, but since there are no torsion points defined over $\QQ$, we get that~$P^0_r=O$. \end{proof}